 The Nelson Mandela Foundation is saddened to learn about the passing of struggle stalwart Raymond Louw.

 Louw was a titan of press freedom.
 He joined the influential Rand Daily Mail as a reporter in 1946, and later become its second editor in 1957.
-He was the Chairman of the South African Morning Newspaper Group in 1975, the General Manager of South African Associated Newspapers (Now Times Media Group Ltd) in 1977, and reported on the proceedings of the Five Freedoms Forum’s visit to Lusaka to meet ANC members there in 1989.
+He was the Chairperson of the South African Morning Newspaper Group in 1975, the General Manager of South African Associated Newspapers (Now Times Media Group Ltd) in 1977, and reported on the proceedings of the Five Freedoms Forum’s visit to Lusaka to meet ANC members there in 1989.

 He was the 2007 recipient of the Mondi Shanduka Lifetime Achievement Award.
 In 2011, the Vienna-based International Press Institute named Louw a World Press Freedom Hero, citing his “commitment to press freedom and his outspoken defence of journalists’ rights”.
 Raymond Louw’s expansive biography can be found here.